ashutoshtiwari996/insar_deformation_hotspots/README.md

 **Set of programs for information mining on InSAR derived deformation maps**

 For python programs, please install necassary libraries using Use requirements.txt to install necessary libraries for the python programs.
-The requirements.txt file is available in the Programs directory.

 Follow these steps: